tpolecat/tpolecat.github.io/_posts/2014-12-12-getting-started.md

 Make a **new directory** called `banjo` or something.
 It doesn't actually matter but it's common for this to match the project name.
 Now `cd` into that directory; everything we do from now on happens here.

 Create `build.sbt` with something like the following content.
-The order doesn't matter but **yes you need blank lines** between settings.
+The order doesn't matter.
 This is a pretty minimal `build.sbt` file that provides enough information to identify the project and name the build artifact.

 ```scala
 name := "banjo"